farmera/sare_grant/study_methods.md

 regions of the field that are underdeveloped or damaged.

-While the result produced in __Figure 4__  is useful and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
-If the goal is to precisely determine a general pattern over time then this method will not work.
+While the result produced in __Figure 4__  is useful and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__, not __quantitative__ results.
+If the goal is to precisely determine patterns over time then this method will not work.
 While not impossible, it is difficult to replicate the exact height and vantage point of a image taken during a flight with a kite or a balloon.
-On another day under different conditions such images will be hard to replicate with precision.
-Since one of our stated goals was to use low-cost methods to accurately determine crop trends over time we decided to look at other methods.
+On another day under different conditions such images will be hard to replicate.
+Since one of our stated goals was to use low-cost methods to accurately determine crop trends over time we decided to look elsewhere.

 ![](img/sequoia-camera.png)

 ###### Figure 7.
-The 3DR Solo drone with Parrot Sequoia camera attached.
+The 3DR Solo drone with a Parrot Sequoia camera and 'sun sensor' attached.

 #### Going Semi-Autonomous